 In general, Little Gem magnolias are low-maintenance trees with no serious pest or disease problems.
-However, they are susceptible to a few forms of pests, like scale or weevil, and a handful of diseases caused by fungus or bacteria.
+However, Cal Poly's Urban Forest Ecosystems Institute notes that they are susceptible to a few pests, such as aphids, scale insects and spider mites.
+A handful of diseases caused by fungal or bacterial pathogens may also be troublesome.
 In addition, Little Gems are prone to root girdling and injuries to their relatively thin bark.
 In most cases, these trees should present few problems to growers.
 When problems do occur, chemical control is generally not warranted.

-Little Gem magnolias may become infected with blight, scab, black mildew and leaf spot, particularly if conditions that favor the formation of these diseases are present.
+Little Gem magnolias may become infected with blight, canker, black mildew and leaf spot, particularly if conditions that favor the formation of these diseases are present.
 Trees will experience these problems most frequently and severely in areas with high humidity, light frequent rain or irrigation, heavy dew and dense plantings.

-It is best to vertically slash the circling roots with a knife in several places before placing it in the ground.
+It is best to slash the circling roots vertically with a knife in several places before placing it in the ground.
 This will loosen roots and encourage their development outward away from the tree.
 Re-inspect trees when trunks are about 6 inches in diameter.
 If root girdling is not corrected, trees will likely weaken and die over a period of 5 to 20 years.

 All types of magnolias are relatively soft-wooded, with thin, easily damaged bark.
 Consequently, they can be seriously damaged by lawn mowers and weed trimmers.
 Magnolias are most vulnerable in the early spring and early fall months while the bark is most loose due to cambium growth.

 Wounds can allow pathogens to enter a tree and quickly spread to nearby healthy plant tissue.
 Protect trees by suppressing grass and weeds underneath the canopy with a layer of mulch, which eliminates the need for using a mower and string trimmer near the tree trunk.